Simple Steps to Resolve Xbox Controller Connection Issues

 Related: Xbox One Won’t Turn On?
 9 Simple Methods to Fix It

-Xbox Controller Is Blinking
+c) The Xbox Controller Is Blinking

 Many folks are wondering why their Xbox controller is blinking.

 If the Xbox button on your controller blinks or flashes, it implies your controller isn’t connected to a console or the Xbox controller lost connection.
-The Xbox One controller may sometimes flash and then turns off.
+The Xbox One controller may sometimes flash and then turn off.

 This can happen when the controller is attached to another device, as we previously discussed.
 It can, however, occur as a result of a variety of issues.